Measurement, Determinants and Effects on Country Stability

 Chapter 3: Inter-regional Fiscal Flows: Interpretation Issues

-François Vaillancourt INTRODUCTION 1 The purpose of this chapter is to examine how fiscal flows to and from the central government towards a set of geographical entities and thus the fiscal balances that result should be interpreted.
+3. Inter-regional fiscal flows: interpretation issues François Vaillancourt INTRODUCTION 1 The purpose of this chapter is to examine how fiscal flows to and from the central government towards a set of geographical entities and thus the fiscal balances that result should be interpreted.
 This task requires us to reflect on the measurement of fiscal balances, including the nature of the units for whom fiscal balances are calculated and the role of information providers; the interpretation of such balances, including their relationship with other balances (trade, migratory, environmental, etc.) and the determinants of these balances; and their interaction with fiscal federalisms arrangements, thus addressing the issues of vertical, horizontal and intergenerational imbalances.
 These three issues correspond to the three main parts of the chapter.
 An appendix presents original work with Marie-Eve Jutras on the determinants of fiscal balances in Canada over the 1966–2004 period.
 2 THE MEASUREMENT OF FISCAL BALANCES; FOR WHOM, BY WHOM AND HOW Three issues are addressed in this first section of the chapter.
 First, for whom should fiscal balances be measured; second, who should do these calculations and third how do we carry out and evaluate the results of these calculations.
 2.1 Fiscal Balances, for Whom?
 It may seem odd to ask for whom fiscal flows should be calculated as they are usually calculated for large subnational units.
 But the choices are numerous.
-Leaving aside data availability for a moment, one must decide for what subnational or sub EU area one wants to make the calculations and for what time period....
+Leaving aside data availability for a moment, one must decide for what subnational or sub EU area one wants to make the...

 You are not authenticated to view the full text of this chapter or article.